scheinerman/Multisets.jl/README.md

 [![Build Status](https://travis-ci.com/scheinerman/Multisets.jl.svg?branch=master)](https://travis-ci.com/scheinerman/Multisets.jl)

-Finite multisets in Julia.
+A `Set` is an unordered collection of things in which an item may appear at most once.

-A *multiset* is an unordered collection of things with repetition permitted.
+A `Multiset` is an unordered collection of things with repetition permitted.

-## New in Version 4.0
+## New in Version 0.4.0

 + A `Multiset` is now a subtype of `AbstractSet`.
 + Set operations between a `Multiset` and a `Set` (or `BitSet`) are now permitted.